 FoodAPS-2 will provide updated, timely, and relevant information on key policy issues related to the changing food environment and consumer food choices.
-USDA hopes to expand the focus of FoodAPS-2 to cover other population groups of importance to policy and program officials, such as those participating in the WIC program and child nutrition programs.
+USDA plans to expand the focus of FoodAPS-2 to cover other population groups of importance to policy and program officials, such as those participating in the WIC program and child nutrition programs.
 In addition, FoodAPS-2 will enable researchers to link food acquisitions and food commodities in order to assess the farm production implications of alternative baskets of food choices.

 Examples of questions related to the changing food landscape are as follows:

 - How will the 2015-16 Dietary Guidelines for Americans or USDA’s initiatives for increased use of farmers' markets and locally-grown food change food purchasing patterns?

 - How will the changing number and characteristics of SNAP participants affect overall demand for food and the food security of America’s children?

 FoodAPS-1 has created a baseline against which the dynamics of the retail food sector can be measured.

 There were some challenges in conducting FoodAPS-1 in terms of collecting reliable and complete data, as well as in making those data available to researchers on a timely schedule and within budget.
 ERS staff who worked on the project drafted a paper describing some of the lessons learned from the survey collection and processing efforts.